splicebox/eXAlu/README.md

 The output images are created in OUTPUT_DIR/imgs/, the text files with the score change data in OUTPUT_DIR/tables/, and the peak files in OUTPUT_DIR/peaks/

-***Alu* Endpoints Marking:**
+***Alu* Boundaries Marking:**

-- For 'bed' type inputs, the program automatically marks the *Alu* endpoints using coordinates from the ALU_BED_FILE.
+- For 'bed' type inputs, the program automatically marks the *Alu* boundaries using coordinates from the ALU_BED_FILE.
 - For 'fasta' type inputs, it marks the endpoints of the 350 bp flanking regions.
-- Use the `--no-alu-boundries` option if you do not want the endpoints marked.
+- Use the `--no-alu-boundaries` option if you do not want the boundaries marked.

 #### Example
 Below is an example showing how to plot the mutagenesis graphs given a BED or FASTA file input: